 So, does Medicare, Medicaid, or other public government insurance cover the cost of manual wheelchairs?
 This is one of the most common questions we receive.
-The short answer is: Yes!
+The short answer is: Yes, but eligibility can vary by the state and individual.
 While payment can be made with cash or credit, you can also use funds from an insurance program.

 Public, governmental, or other privately managed care insurance programs include: